Spectral gaps of random graphs and applications: Background: spectra of random graphs

-where $T^{-1/2}$ is taken to be $0$ in coordinates where the degree is $0.$ For the rest of the paper we let $0 =\lambda_1 \leq \lambda_2 \leq \ldots \leq \lambda_n \leq 2$ be the eigenvalues of $\EL.$ (Note that some authors use an alternate definition of normalized Laplacian, with a $\pi_{+}$ replaced by $\operatorname{Id}$.)
 The principal nontrivial property we will employ about $\EL$ is that the dimension of the kernel is equal to the number of components of $G$.
-An immediate consequence is that for a graph with multiple nontrivial components, $\lambda_2=0.$ In particular, for $p \ll \log n / n,$ the normalized Laplacian has no spectral gap.
+An immediate consequence is that for a graph with multiple nontrivial components, $\lambda_2=0.$ In particular, when $np - \log n \to -\infty$ the normalized Laplacian has no spectral gap with high probability.
 That said, it still makes sense to consider the spectral gap of $\EL$ restricted to the giant component.